KCossey/CS625_HW1_FA21/Cossey_HW1_Sep9_21_Mkdn.md

 1.  *What conclusions can you draw from the chart?*

+**East Region Sales**

 -   Bookcases were not profitable until 2021, and even then they were barely profitable.
+-   Tables have never been profitable.
 -   Copiers have been increasing in profitability.
 -   Envelopes, fasteners, and labels are consistently the lowest sellers and are only marginally profitable.
--   Phones had a sharp spike in sales in 2021, but still generate approximately the same amount of profit as in all previous years.
+-   Phones had a sharp spike in sales in 2021, but still generate approximately the same rate of profit as in all previous years.
+-   If the company is concerned with focusing only on high-return items, they should consider discontinuing tables, bookcases, labels, envelopes, and fasteners in the Eastern region.

 ## Observable and Vega-Lite